 Welcome to Trending!
-This page has been designed to provide you with further reading materials and links about the topics being promoted and covered in your LRC areas.
-Want to know more about Shakespeare after the College Welcome ‘Midsummer Night’s Dream’ event or wondering why we have a fairy tale inspired castle in the computer suite?
+This page has been designed to provide you with further reading materials and links about the topics being promoted and covered in your Library areas.
+Want to know more about the origins of Halloween or the importance of libraries in saving our planet?
 Wonder no more!
 You’ll also find useful guides and templates to help you should you wish to get involved with the Library events and competitions being held throughout the year.

 This page will be constantly updated, so please keep checking back for the latest.